bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 4. Describe state.
- State is the memory of a piece of information
+ State is the memory of a piece of information.

 5. Describe props.
-Props is the way to pass and reference state to different components
+Props is the way to pass and reference state to different components.